-Well, actually, most businesses do, judging by their websites and their listings in business directories like the Yellow Pages (or Dapei Zahav in Israel).
+Well, actually, most businesses do, judging by their websites and their listings in business directories such as the Yellow Pages (or Dapei Zahav in Israel).
 So why not fax in your resume instead of emailing it?

 A faxed resume can't be automatically flagged as spam, can't be blocked as suspicious by an antivirus program and just like with any other fax, you'll get a printed confirmation that it was sent successfully, which is more than you usually get.